DE-archive/query_strategy/README.md

 But what if you want to use that scope for every single call?

-I have the answer - use default_scope!
+I have the answer - use `:default_scope`!
-If an object is always going to load its child records, for example posts with included comments, a default_scope can be set up for the particular model.
+If an object is always going to load its child records, for example posts with included comments, a `:default_scope` can be set up for the particular model.
 Then every query will be ready to load record's children.
 Continuing with our previous example, I suppose we always want the comments for a post to be loaded.
-Instead of having to remember to add include: :comments to all finder calls add the following to the Post model:
+Instead of having to remember to add `include: :comments` to all finder calls add the following to the Post model: